Cptzeph23/Fraud-Detector/README.md

 # Fraud Detection Django App (skeleton)
 This project contains a Django web application skeleton integrating a machine learning model, M-Pesa Daraja (STK Push) and Gava Connect (SMS) placeholders.
 It is intended for academic/demo use.
+Thew model is trained using XGBoost algorithm and Random Forest Regressor using Jupyter notebook then imported as a .pkl file

 ## Setup
 1. Create and activate a python virtualenv (Python 3.8+)